godotengine/godot-docs/contributing/development/compiling/compiling_for_linuxbsd.rst

 .. warning::

-    When using system libraries, the resulting library is **not** portable across Linux distributions anymore.
+    When using system libraries, the resulting binary is **not** portable across Linux distributions anymore.
 Do not use this approach for creating binaries you intend to distribute to others, unless you're creating a package for a Linux distribution.